vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 * KULeuven Tier-2: https://ondemand.hpc.kuleuven.be/

-Each link will take you to enter with the account you registeres and will follow the procedures described in chaper02: [Get Ready for the course](../chapters/02_GetReady4course.md).
+Each link will take you to enter with the account you registered with and will follow the procedures described in chaper02: [Get Ready for the course](../chapters/02_GetReady4course.md).

 Once you are connected you will find the menu bar on top where you have **Interactive APPs** and you can check what each instace has to offer.
 See for example in UGent Tier-2: